teamplify/teamplify-runner/README.md

 ```

 Please note that the commands above will work with the built-in database only.
-If you're running Teamplify with an external database, please use other tools
+If you're running Teamplify with an external database, you'll need to use other
-for backups or restore that would connect to that database directly.
+tools for backups or restores that connect to that database directly.

 # Maintenance script

 Backing up the data and keeping the software up-to-date are routine operations
-and we recommend to have it automated.
-Below is a sample script which you can
+and we recommend automating these processes.
+Below is a sample script you can
-use for that.
+use to do so.

 Create a file named `teamplify-maintenance.sh` with the following contents: